ihsotas0/Interfaced/journal-prose.md

 Music is unique in the universe to human sentience.

-"This is just a human interface device for me, just as language is to.
+"This is just a human Interface device for me, just as language is to.
 You *understand* language and it is the vessel of your sentience where it is not for me.
 I don't *understand* language, because my cognition is distant, separated from that source."